-A new study examines gender-equity implications for high, low, and balanced inorganic nitrogen fertilizer use.
+A new article examines gender-equity implications for different levels of inorganic nitrogen fertilizer use.
 Case studies from India and sub-Saharan Africa show that women and children are most vulnerable to negative externalities from imbalanced nitrogen fertilizer use and point to the need for women to be included in on-farm decision-making around fertilizer purchase and application.

 To increase crop production in a sustainable manner, judicious use of fertilizers is recommended, along with a combination of other agronomic practices.
 (See also Fertilizers and low emission development in sub-Saharan Africa.).
 An article, published in March 2017, finds that because women have unequal access to both financial and knowledge resources, women tend to use less fertilizer.